pcsfilho/hallowen/README.md

 - **Quadcopter**
 Represents the quadcopter with attributes and sensors.
     - Atributes:
-        - target: Target that control the quadricopter position.
+        - target: Target that control the quadcopter position.
         - sensor_vision:
         - shift:
         - proximity_sensor_1: This proximity sensor is responsible for detecting collisions in forward movements